Testosterone Therapy Helps Men with Low-T Ward Off Prostate Cancer

 Effect of Testosterone Replacement on Prostate Cancer Severity

 Patients diagnosed with Prostate Cancer underwent three forms of treatment — Radical Prostatectomy, Radiation Therapy, or a combination of the two.
-The severity of prostate cancer is rated on what is known as a Gleason Scale.
+The severity of prostate cancer is rated on what is known as the Gleason Scale.

 The case for patients in the Control Group was entirely different.
 Two were treated by radiation, six patients underwent combination therapy, and 18 were treated via Radical Prostatectomy.